morganthomas/winning-arguments/winning-arguments.md

 It's conceptually plausible, in my opinion, that such a consciousness, without spontaneous experience based on external forces, might not ever form any ideas, feelings, or other experiences apart from the experience of self-awareness of a self which is nothing but bare awareness of awareness.

 In any case, our experience as humans is quite different from this.
 We have the experience of forces outside ourselves that make our own subjective experience not entirely subject to control by our individual conscious minds.
+We have the experience of an enormous variety of different things and the ability to actualize an uncountable number of distinct possible futures.

 ## Meaning